-Changes in the fair value of derivative instruments designated and qualifying as cash flow hedges are included in accumulated other comprehensive income (loss) on the consolidated balance sheets.
+Changes in the fair value of derivative instruments designated and qualifying as cash flow hedges are included in accumulated other comprehensive income (loss) and noncontrolling interests on the consolidated balance sheets.
 These amounts are reclassified into earnings as interest on the hedged loans is paid.
-There is no hedging ineffectiveness nor are net gains or losses excluded from the assessment of hedge effectiveness for the years ended March 31, 2010, 2011 and 2012 as the critical terms of the interest rate swap match the terms of the hedged debt obligations.
-Ricoh expects that it will reclassify into earnings through other expenses during the next 12 months approximately ¥13 million (\$159 thousand) of the balance of accumulated other comprehensive loss as of March 31, 2012.
+There is no hedging ineffectiveness nor are net gains or losses excluded from the assessment of hedge effectiveness for the years ended March 31, 2011, 2012 and 2013 as the critical terms of the interest rate swap match the terms of the hedged debt obligations.
+Ricoh expects that it will reclassify into earnings through other expenses during the next 12 months approximately \mathbf{\pmu} 25 million gain of the balance of accumulated other comprehensive income (loss) as of March 31, 2013.